-Blind hiring enables you to reduce bias in your recruitment process by automatically anonymizing applications and removing information that could result in bias before they’re assessed.
+Blind recruiting enables you to reduce bias in your recruitment process by automatically anonymizing applications and removing information that could result in bias before they’re assessed.

-And whilst you can’t do blind interviews, using pre-defined interview scorecards can help keep interviews on track and make the whole process more objective.
+And while you can’t do blind interviews, using pre-defined interview scorecards can help keep interviews on track and make the whole process more objective.